WHO WE ARE

 • School staff

 This information will be used to undertake the accreditation services the school have requested from us in order to assess quality assurance against the COBIS membership standards.
 The information collected will usually be the work contact details of the individuals listed above and those applying for accreditation as well as the payment details of the school to enable us to invoice for our services.
 This information will be used for the accreditation services and will be retained by COBIS for the duration of the school’s membership with COBIS (and for a period of 25 years thereafter in accordance with COBIS’ legitimate interests)..

-When you register with COBIS as a consultant, Lead Improvement Partner or Peer Accreditor to provide our services
+When you register with COBIS as a Lead Improvement Partner or Peer Accreditor to provide accreditation services

-When you register with COBIS to provide our consulting or accreditation services, we are required to collect your contact details (as provided by you) to enable us to maintain a list of potential consultants we may engage to issue services to our customers.
+When you register with COBIS to provide accreditation services, we are required to collect your contact details (as provided by you) to enable us to maintain a list of potential sub-contractors and/or volunteers we may engage to issue services to our customers.

-We will only hold your professional and contact details in line with our retention policies for this class of Personal Data unless you request otherwise.
+We will only hold your professional, contact and identity details in line with our retention policies for this class of personal data unless you request otherwise.